emberjs/rfcs/text/0699-codemod-blueprints.md

 ## Unresolved questions

+These are some what out of scope for this RFC, but related to the motivation

 - Should the transforms happen as a part of beforeInstall?
 - Should the transforms be their own hook (right before beforeInstall if that's used, or right after afterInstall)?
+- Should we eliminate file I/O from the process?
+Right now, a full generate task must run to completion before the addon author has access to any information about the generated files in afterInstall.
+To generate files in memory, and provide hooks to transform them, and allow chaining of multiple blueprints, we'd need to refactor the [`Blueprint` model](https://github.com/ember-cli/ember-cli/blob/master/lib/models/blueprint.js#L295) to collect all the rendered files ahead of time, pass them all to one of the blueprint hooks (or a new hook).